 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, lb : 0

-Purple Glazer garlic is not the only variety to have been discovered in the Republic of Georgia to be a part of the "extended garlic crescent."
-At the end of the Cold War, and the fall of the Soviet Union, American researchers were permitted to enter the region to confirm what their Soviet counterparts had known for a while – that the center of origin for garlic was Central Asia.
-Studies conducted on wild strains of garlic concluded that the ‘center of origin’ for garlic was the Tien Shan mountain range located in western China and what is now Kyrgyzstan and Tajikistan.
-However, once molecular research could be done on wild strains of garlic, Georgia was included in the region experts dubbed as the "extended garlic crescent."
+Experts consider the Republic of Georgia to be a part of the "extended garlic crescent."
+At the end of the Cold War and the fall of the Soviet Union, American researchers were permitted to enter the region to confirm that the center of origin for garlic was Central Asia.
+Studies conducted on wild strains of garlic concluded that the center of origin for garlic was the Tien Shan mountain range located in western China and what is now Kyrgyzstan and Tajikistan.
+However, once the molecular research was done on wild strains of garlic, Georgia was included in the region and was dubbed as the "extended garlic crescent."
 This title is fitting as many dishes in the Republic of Georgia, including the popular chicken and garlic dish shkmeruli, calls for garlic as a staple ingredient.